How to Export Apple Notes on an iPhone or Mac

 2. Use iPhone export for one-off notes

 On iPhone, open a note, tap Share, then export it as PDF, Markdown, or open it in Pages.
-This is best for quick individual exports, not full-library backup.
+Good for a quick single export.
+Not the way to back up a full library.

 3. Use Mac for better native export

 On Mac, Notes can export a note as PDF or Markdown.
-This is useful for manual one-note exports when you do not need batch processing.
+Handy for manual one-note exports when you do not need batch processing.

 4. Use Notes Exporter Pro for bulk export